babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/deployment-overview.md

 ![Overview of validator deployment](images/validator-deployment-overview.png)

-In this testnet, Babylon's Bitcoin staking protocol secures the Babylon blockchain via an extra round of voting on top of the CometBFT consensus, called the *finality round*.
+In this testnet, the Babylon Bitcoin staking protocol secures the Babylon blockchain via an extra round of voting on top of the CometBFT consensus, called the *finality round*.
 This round is conducted by *finality providers*, which are the "validators" that accept Bitcoin as stake delegations.
 Finality providers use